Rectisol: Process description

 Rectisol, like Selexol and Purisol, is a physical solvent, unlike amine based acid gas removal solvents that rely on a chemical reaction with the acid gases.
 Methanol as a solvent is inexpensive compared to the proprietary Selexol and Purisol solvents.
 The Rectisol process requires more electrical energy for refrigeration to maintain the low temperatures required but it also requires less steam energy for regeneration.
 Although capital costs for methanol solvent (Rectisol) units are higher than proprietary solvent units, methanol as a cold, physical solvent can remove greater percentages of acid gas components providing a higher purity cleaned gas.

 The Rectisol process is very flexible and can be configured to address the separation of synthesis gas into various components, depending on the final products that are desired from the gas.
-It is very suitable to complex schemes where a combination of products are needed, such as for example hydrogen, carbon monoxide, ammonia and methanol synthesis gases and fuel gas side streams.
+It is very suitable to complex schemes where a combination of products are needed, for example hydrogen, carbon monoxide, ammonia and methanol synthesis gases and fuel gas side streams.